zerotohero-dev/zerotohero-web/content/top-of-mind/old-man-yelling-at-the-corpus.md

 I do understand that language is a living, breathing, evolving entity.

 But "*this*" (*whatever this is*) is not language evolving:
-It is language being compressed and compromized.
+It is language being compressed and compromised.

 I know how this sounds: